codeline-me/codeline/README.md

 Please ensure that your contributions align with the project's coding standards and include appropriate tests.

-## License

-Codeline is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact

 For any questions, issues, or suggestions, please create an issue on GitHub or contact us at [codeline.me@gmail.com](mailto:codeline.me@gmail.com).